Strategies for energy-efficient flow control leveraging deep reinforcement learning: Discussion: the physical insight of flow control strategy

 \subsection{Flow control mechanism}

 Through comparative analysis, the optimal position for synthetic jets around a circular cylinder is found to be at a 105° angle from the front stagnation point.
 At this position, drag and lift are significantly reduced, vortex shedding is fully suppressed, and energy consumption is minimized.
-This result aligns with the findings of \cite{wang2024dynamic} at \(Re = 100\), which demonstrated superior control performance using a sensor at 105°.
-Our study further confirms that the 105° configuration provides the best balance between energy efficiency and flow stability, as detailed in \S~\ref{sec:cy}.
-In \cref{fig:cy01}, the flow control effectiveness of the synthetic jets positioned at 105° ($J_2^1$ and $J_2^2$) is illustrated, showcasing flow streamlines at three distinct time points—before, during, and after control activation. \cref{fig:cy01} (a) shows the baseline flow with the typical Kármán vortex street downstream of the cylinder.
-After activating the synthetic jets at 105°, the recirculation region on the cylinder's rear side expands, and vortex shedding is entirely suppressed, as depicted in \cref{fig:cy01} (b).
-And, \cref{fig:cy01} (c) reveals the flow separation region and the formation of a large, closed vortex on the rear side of the cylinder in baseline flow.
+This result aligns with the findings of \cite{wang2024dynamic} at $Re = 100$, which demonstrated superior control performance using a sensor at 105°.
+The results further confirm that the 105° configuration offers the best balance between energy efficiency and flow stability, as detailed in section \ref{sec:cy}.

+Figure~\ref{fig:fig19} illustrates the effectiveness of flow control achieved by synthetic jets positioned at 105° ($J_2^1$ and $J_2^2$), presenting instantaneous streamline patterns at three representative time instances: prior to, during, and after the activation of control.
+In the baseline case shown in figure~\ref{fig:fig19}(a), a classical Kármán vortex street is observed downstream of the cylinder, characteristic of unsteady wake dynamics.
+Upon activation of the synthetic jets, as depicted in figure~\ref{fig:fig19}(b), the recirculation region on the leeward side of the cylinder expands significantly, and vortex shedding is completely suppressed.
+Furthermore, figure~\ref{fig:fig19}(c) reveals the baseline flow’s separation zone and the development of a large, closed vortex structure on the rear side of the cylinder, which is effectively mitigated through synthetic jet control.